 Five In-Demand Design Jobs in New York

-- Game Artist/Designer: There are plenty of roles for artists in game design, ranging from character artists to animators to UX/UI professionals.
-Getting a foot in the door of this industry is hard work, but it definitely pays off.
 Game development professionals are in high demand, particularly talented visual artists, and New York City is home to a huge variety of studios.
-A game artist can expect nearly $60k/year as a media salary, with lots of room for growth.
+A game artist can expect nearly $58k/year as a media salary, with lots of room for growth.

-- Creative Director: New York is home to well over 10% of America’s creative director job openings as of the writing of this article, which speaks to New York being a great place for designers to grow their career.
-A creative director manages larger creative teams, and is typically a functional specialist (like a designer) who shows leadership acumen.
-Salaries come in around $91k/year, with tons of opportunity for making more than that depending on how successful the director is.
+A creative director manages larger creative teams and is typically a functional specialist (like a designer) who shows leadership acumen.
+Salaries come in around $95k/year, with tons of opportunity for making more than that depending on how successful the director is.
 This is a great long-term goal!